627.1. Prerequisites to Filing an Application for Abatement.

 Two requirements must be met in order for an application for abatement to be valid.
 First, the required return must have been filed for the period stated on the application unless the abatement application is founded on the assertion that no return is required.
 Second, the application must be received by DOR or postmarked by United States mail within the latest applicable time limit of the following:

-2. Two years from the date the tax was assessed (the date printed on the Notice of Assessment) or deemed to be assessed ( see TIR 01-5),
+2. Within two years from the date the tax was assessed (the date printed on the Notice of Assessment) or deemed to be assessed (see TIR 01-5 and DD 08-1),

-3. One year from the date the tax was paid,
+3. Within one year from the date the tax was paid,

 627.2.
 Payment of Taxes Due

-If the taxpayer chooses to dispute an assessment (or any portion thereof) and not pay the disputed amount, the taxpayer retains his or her right to file an abatement claim provided that the claim is filed within three years of the due date of the return or within two years of the assessment date.
-In cases where the three year and two year limitation periods have expired and a taxpayer wishes to file an abatement claim, any outstanding liability must be paid before the application for abatement is filed.
+If the taxpayer chooses to dispute an assessment (or any portion thereof) and not pay the disputed amount, the taxpayer retains his or her right to file an abatement claim provided that the claim is filed within three years of the date the return was filed or within two years of the assessment date.
+In cases where the three-year and two-year limitation periods have expired and a taxpayer wishes to file an abatement claim, any outstanding liability must be paid before the application for abatement is filed.
 If the full amount of tax liability is not paid, the Commissioner will consider an abatement only up to the amount of the partial payment.
 See 830 CMR 62C.37.1(3), G.L. c.
 62C, § 32(e) and TIR 99-18.

 627.3.
 Federal Change Abatements; State Change Abatements